hasura/graphql-engine/docs/graphql/core/actions/index.rst

 If you have an existing GraphQL API or if you're comfortable building a GraphQL server yourself, you can use :ref:`remote schemas <remote_schemas>` to add custom types and resolvers.

+**Technical differences**

+Remote schemas and Actions are both always defined the root level, but only remote schema can be used optionally as the target of relationships on existing types in the main graph.

+Actions may return types from the main graph by creating an relationship in the output to a type in the main graph.
+Remote schemas can only return types from the remote schema.

 Learn more
 ----------